-If you're confused about nonstick cookware, well, welcome to the club.
-There are half-truths, blatant obfuscations, and outright lies all over the nonstick cookware market.
+If you're confused about nonstick cookware, welcome to the club.
+There are half-truths, blatant obfuscations, and outright lies to be found all over the nonstick cookware market.

 Some review sites aren't giving honest information about the nonstick cookware they're promoting.
 Whether out of a desire to sell cookware or just plain ignorance, a lot of sites are making claims about "healthy" and "safe" nonstick cookware that are just plain misleading.

 If you're going to buy nonstick cookware, we've got the latest and most accurate information to help you make the right choice.

 Myth #1: There Are Several Kinds of Nonstick Cookware

 This is probably that biggest mistruth told in the nonstick cookware industry.
 Product names with terms like "titanium," "diamond," and "stone" imply that the nonstick coating on a pan does not PTFE.